-Within the CAP’s fourth priority water supply there is also a unique priority system.
-There are 4 pools of water.
-The first pool, Priority 3 Indian Water Rights Settlement Water (for the Ak-Chin Indian Community – 50,000 acre-feet [AF] and Salt River Pima-Maricopa Indian Community – 22,000 AF), has the highest priority in the CAP system.
+Additional complexity is displayed within the four pools of CAP's water supply.
+Unlike the remainder of CAP water supplies in the Fourth Priority, the first pool of Indian Rights Settlement Water (for the Ak-Chin Indian Community – 50,000 acre-feet [AF] and Salt River Pima-Maricopa Indian Community – 22,000 AF) is in the Third Priority, making it the highest priority in the CAP system.
 The Indian Settlement Water was obtained from the Yuma Mesa Irrigation and Drainage District (50,000 AF) and the Wellton-Mohawk Irrigation and Drainage District (22,000 AF), which are Priority 3 mainstem contractors.
 After accounting for CAP delivery system loss of 5%, the 72,000 AF is reduced to 68,400 AF.

 The next pool is the CAP Priority 4 water allocated to Indian and municipal and industrial (M&I) subcontractors, which have the highest co-equal priority for CAP Priority 4 deliveries.
 The CAP Indian priority water totals 343,079 AF.
 The M&I priority water totals 638,823 AF through 2043.
 After 2043, the amount is 686,126 AF, due the conversion 47,303 AF of non-Indian agricultural (NIA) priority water to CAP M&I priority.
 Thus, the total amount of CAP Indian and M&I priority is 981,902 AF through 2043.
 After 2043, the amount is 1,029,205 AF.